wormhole-foundation/wormhole-icco/README.md

 We want to implement a generalized, trustless cross-chain mechanism for token sales.

 * Allow contributions of whitelisted assets on all supported chains
-  * Users dont need to maintain multiple wallets, but can conveniently participate from their native environment.
+  * Users don't need to maintain multiple wallets, but can conveniently participate from their native environment.
 * Issue a token on wormhole chain and leverage the wormholes token bridge to distribute them to all participants on their chains.

 ## Non-Goals